Skip to content

 import { create, insert } from "@orama/orama";

-const movieDB = await create({
+const movieDB = create({

 schema: {